Aim of this page

-This section focuses specifically on those travelling to the US for 90 days or less for leisure or business purposes who have a criminal record.
-It sets out the various processes that the US authorities have in place and helps you identify which programme you should apply for to travel to the US.
+This section focuses specifically on the visa application process for those travelling to the US for 90 days or less for leisure or business purposes who have a criminal record.

 Why is this important?